API Documentation

 pmra(elem, t, M_planet)

-Get the instantaneous proper motion anomaly [mas/year] in right-ascension of the primary in at the time t
+Get the instantaneous proper motion anomaly [mas/julian year] in right-ascension of the primary in at the time t

 [days].
 The units of M_planet